interseroh/demo-gwt-springboot/README.md

 		-->
 ```

-- You need to compile the project with Maven profile *development*.
+- To be able to generate the *rebel.xml* you need to compile the project with Maven profile *development*.

 ![Maven compile with Profile development](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/sts-maven-development-profile.png)

 ##### Spring Boot Dev Tools

-Spring Boot Dev Tools will restart the Spring Boot App automatically if codes have changed.
+Spring Boot Dev Tools restarts the Spring Boot App automatically if your codes have changed.
 You have to deactivate JRebel if you want to use this tool.
-This dependency should be activated:
+This Spring Boot Dev Tools dependency should be activated:

 ```java
         <!-- Use this Spring Tool for restarting the app automatically -->